NEET/JEE Coaching Scholarship

 (a) The medullary zone of kidney is divided into a few conical masses called medullary pyramids projecting into the calyces.

-(b) Inside the kidney the cortical region extends in between the medullary pyramids as renal pelvis
+(b) Inside the kidney, the cortical region extends in between the medullary pyramids as renal pelvis

-(d) Renal corpuscle, proximal convoluted tubule (PCT) and distal convoluted tubule (DCT) of the nephron are situated in the cortical region of kidney
+(d) Renal corpuscle, proximal convoluted tubule (PCT) and distal convoluted tubule (DCT) of the nephron are situated in the cortical region of the kidney

 Answer: